lmparppei/Beat/Beat/Plugins/About Plugins.md

 ## Advanced

+### Folder-type Plugin

+Plugin can be just a single script, but sometimes plugins require supporting files.
+Place the script inside a folder of the same name, for example `Plugin.beatPlugin/Plugin.beatPlugin`.
+The plugin can then access files inside its folder using `Beat.assetAsString(filename)`.

+`let text = Beat.assetAsString('text.txt')` – get plugin asset as string

 ### Import Data

 `beat.openFile([extensions], function (filePath) { })` – displays an open dialog for an array of extensions and returns a path to the callback